bsmg/scoresaber-audit/README.md

 - [ ] Grab dependency DLLs
   - [ ] Game Version DLLs
   - [ ] Mod DLLs
+  - [ ] Strip dependency DLLs for hosting on the repo
 - [ ] Deobfuscate
   - [ ] Deobfuscate all DLLs
   - [ ] Ensure deobfuscation was successfull